d-ugol/pinteresting/README.md

 Create a login account and sign in.
 Signed-in users can create, update, and delete pins.
 All users (signed-in or not) can view pins.

+## Demo Available

+To see this web app in action, go to [Pinteresting on Heroku](https://dugol-pinteresting.herokuapp.com/).